 You have made a profit of $4,000.

 This type of trade involves margin trading, also known as leveraged trading.
 Crypto leverage products let you borrow more money than you have.
-Most crypto platforms, including Binance and FTX offer margin trading—some offer up to a hundred times your initial capital.
+Most crypto platforms offer margin trading—some offer up to a hundred times your initial capital.
 Anyone can take out a loan, even if they don’t have any professional qualifications.

 How to margin trade on a crypto exchange